dumijay/CalDOM/README.md

 * I needed a lightweight jQuery replacement. jQuery is offering so much in one bundle, I didn't need all of them.
 * Plus, I needed to stay up to date with DOM/vanilla javascript.
 (Because jQuery moves you away from the native DOM).

 Hence, CalDOM was born.
-A minamalist library with most of the functionality I need without an overkill.
+A minimalist library with most of the functionality I need without an overkill.
 Kept on improving it over the years as my primary DOM handler.
 Just decided to put it out thinking someone else might find it useful.

 ### Similar Projects